KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\models.py:63`

 **Description**:
-The `Lead.__repr__` method in the `Lead` class is designed to provide a string representation of a `Lead` object, which is typically used for debugging and logging purposes to easily identify and display the object's key attributes within the EeazyCRM system.
+The `Lead.__repr__` method in the `Lead` class is used to provide a string representation of the Lead object.
+It is automatically called by Python when a string representation of the object is needed, such as when printing the object.

 ---